sphinx-doc/sphinx/doc/usage/restructuredtext/directives.rst

 displayed in a way that causes uses of a symbol to be rendered as hyperlinks to the definition of the symbol.
 There is this directive:

-.. rst:directive:: .. productionlist:: [productionGroup]
+.. rst:directive:: .. productionlist:: [production_group]

    This directive is used to enclose a group of productions.
 Each production is given on a single line and consists of a name, separated by a colon from